build-on-aws/content/.github/PULL_REQUEST_TEMPLATE.md

 #Issue Number

-By submitting this pull request, I confirm I own this content, have permission to use each image included in this content, and that it will be released under the [CC BY 4.0 License](/LICENSE).
+By submitting this pull request, I confirm I own this content, have permission to use each image included in this content, and that it will be released under the [CC BY 4.0 SA License](/LICENSE).